microsoft/PowerPlatformConnectors/independent-publisher-connectors/OpenAI/README.md

 ## Known issues and limitations

 When entering your API key in the Power Platform, you need to type it as: "Bearer YOUR_API_KEY" (the word "Bearer" a blank and the actual API_KEY)
+Only the "Completion" action is supported right now, feel free to add other actions.

 ## Deployment Instructions